Automattic/jetpack/to-test.md

 To test this, try adding various Pinterest URLs (short and long), and see that they are displayed properly in the editor and on the front-end of your site.

+#### Ratings

+This release also brings **a new Ratings block** to your site.
+Rate movies, books, songs, recipes — anything you can put a number on.
+To get started, go to the block editor and search for "Star" or "Rating".

+Play with the different block settings and let us know how it goes.

 ### Shortcodes

 Jetpack includes a Recipe shortcode that allows you to display recipes in your blog posts, with a nice layout and a markup optimized for search engines.
 In this release, we're introducing 3 new elements to the recipe display: